 Key OT/NT passages on how this passage fits within the Bible story as a whole

 It’s in Genesis 3 that Adam and Eve, newly created by God, turns their hearts against him, and first pollute the ‘land’ of Eden that God has given them with sin.
 By Genesis 6:5, people’s hearts were ‘only evil all the time’, and even a flood is unable to wash them clean.
 Indeed, it is Israel’s hard-heartedness which is fundamental to their disobedience problem (Psalm 95).
 The prophets see this as the reason for the exile (Zech 7:12-14), and Jesus diagnoses human hearts as the origin of human sin, and the source of defilement (Mark 7:21-23).
 What is needed, then, is cleansing from past defilement, and a new heart that will no longer be a fountain of sin.
 Under the New Covenant, predicted in Ezekiel 36, that is exactly what is on offer in the gospel (1 Cor 6:11, 2 Cor 1:21-22).

 Brief note on context/key themes of book

 Ezekiel was one of the people taken into exile in 2 Kings 24, during the first Babylonian attack on Jerusalem.
 As he sits with the exiles by the River Kebar, God himself appears.
 The book of Ezekiel is full of accusations against Israel (chapters 1-24), judgement on the nations (25-32), and a picture of new hope (34-48).
-It is all about the failure of the old covenant, and a promise of the new (36).
+It is all about their failure under the Old Covenant, and the promise of the New (36).
 In essence, though, it teaches us three main things: